 5. Attend a rally or town hall

 Bernie Sanders has teamed up with House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer to call for a national Day of Action on January 15 to protect the ACA, Medicaid and Medicare.
 Rallies are planned in some 25 locations.
-Here is a list of rally locations, along with an online signup form.
 In coming months, elected officials and citizen groups will doubtless by hosting and planning many more such events.

 The Tea Party protests against the ACA-in-progress at Town Hall meetings in the long hot summer of 2009 have become part of American political lore.
 What’s less well known is that progressive groups supporting health reform fought back, often with equal or superior manpower and local impact.

 There was a massive coordinated effort led by Health Care for American Now (HCAN), an umbrella organization for groups committed to universal healthcare.
 Member groups’ ability to muster supporters provided vital support that kept many representatives and senators committed to passing the bill that became the ACA.
 Similar efforts are gearing up now.
 It’s important to participate.

 Richard Kirsch, who headed HCAN during the effort to pass the ACA, recounts in his book Fighting for Our Health incident after incident in which HCAN member groups provided crucial support when it counted.
 Here’s one:

 SEIU’s North Carolina Director Dana Cope reported that most of the 800 people in attendance at the Durham town hall supported reform.
 “Congressman Price wouldn’t stop thanking us.
 It got lots of positive publicity for him.
 It emboldened him; he had a meeting, and lo and behold, people supported reform!
 He found out that it’s OK to vote for this – people want it.”